Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/index.md

 ---
-title: Index page
+title: Welcome
 ---

 {% include callout.html type="warning" content="This is an example page only, none of its current content is meant to be taken as accurate" %}

-### Academic mailing list -- currently admined by the SBF
+## Academic mailing list -- currently administered by the SBF

 <div id="mc_embed_shell">
       <link href="//cdn-images.mailchimp.com/embedcode/classic-061523.css" rel="stylesheet" type="text/css">
   <style type="text/css">